Juan-Mateos/ai_diversity_collaboration/README.md

-ai_diversity_collaboration
+# ai_diversity_collaboration
 ==============================

-A short description of the project.
+Repo for a collaborative analysis of thematic diversity in AI research using data from OpenAlex.

+## Installation

+Run:
+* `conda env create -f conda_environment.yam` to create the virtual environment
+* `pip install -r requirements.txt` to install key packages and create the `ai_diversity` package.

-Project Organization
+## Project Organization
 ------------

     ├── LICENSE